 In some cases, a venous blood gas analysis may be conducted instead.
 The blood sample for this test is taken from a vein, rather than an artery.
 A venous blood gas analysis can determine the pH of the blood, but only provides an estimate of carbon dioxide.

 After detecting hypercapnia and stabilizing a person’s breathing, doctors will likely collect a detailed medical history and perform a physical exam to diagnose the underlying cause of elevated CO2.
 Tests that may be used to determine the cause of hypercapnia include:

 - Imaging of the chest, brain, and spinal cord

 Treatment for hypercapnia involves stabilizing a person’s breathing to remove excess carbon dioxide from the bloodstream.
 There are several methods that doctors may use to stabilize breathing.

 - Continuous positive airway pressure (CPAP): CPAP is another type of breathing assistance.
-Like BiPAP, CPAP pumps pressured air into the lungs, but at a consistent level of pressure for both inhalation and exhalation.
+Like BiPAP, CPAP delivers pressurized air into the lungs, but at a relatively consistent level of pressure for both inhalation and exhalation compared to BiPAP.